-Do you get confused when you see a letter with lots of acronyms and no idea what they mean?
-You’ve most likely seen the headlines about mortgage sustainability and affordability but don’t quite know where the numbers come from?
+Do you get confused when you see a letter with lots of acronyms and have no idea what they mean?
+You’ve most likely seen the headlines about mortgage sustainability and affordability but don’t quite know where the numbers come from.
 We’re here to help break down the myths and common terms you may come across.
 This time, we’re talking about Reasonable Living Expenses or their acronym – RLEs.

 What are Reasonable Living Expenses?